SalesforceLynx/fancy-quiz/README.md

 If you want to see what my version of original code was doing.
 You can follow the link https://pure-beyond-10179.herokuapp.com/ which I set up on heroku.

 # Demo 2 Fancy-Quiz
 There's another heroku app that I set up on heroku which have slightly more features in it.
 For my practice and learning.
+You can find it here https://nameless-escarpment-39744.herokuapp.com/

 1. Added a previous button to go back to the previous question.
 2. Also added a check for letting the user know the start and end of questions by disabling the next & previous buttons.